qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

                                  interpreter running the script
     GIL_PYTHON, GIL_BUILD_DIR    the traditional row, no default

-A test may declare that its expected outcome is not "ok": `lease-vs-destroy` is listed as failing while the lease-duration work (FT4) is open, and the runner can treat a deliberate deadlock's timeout as the pass.
+A test may declare that its expected outcome is not "ok":
+`lazy-lock-spans-destruction` is listed as failing while B13-5 is open, and the runner can treat a deliberate deadlock's timeout as the pass.
 Both mean the same thing - the day the cell changes, the entry comes out.